VeeUye/front-end-tech-test-afs/README.md

 # Junior Front-End Developer Tech Task

 First off, **don't worry**!
 This is a simple coding challenge just to see how you approach the task and how you work.
+We are not expecting pixel-perfection at this early stage of your career.

 If you have any questions or need some help, we're here to give you a hand!
 Helping each other out is a big part of working at AFS.
 Just give us a shout at [careers@accommodationforstudents.com](mailto:careers@accommodationforstudents.com).